 This program began as a ministry of the Archdiocese of Los Angeles, and was founded by Frs.
 Allan Deck, S.J. and Ken McGuire, C.S.P. as the Cultural Orientation Program for International Priests (COPIP) at LMU Extension in 1992.
 As religious sisters and brothers began taking the program, the name was changed to COPIM in 2004.
 It is administered through the Center for Religion and Spirituality in LMU Extension.
-Upon successful completion of all three workshops, participants receive a Cultural Orientation certificate from Loyola Marymount University.
+Upon successful completion of the program, participants receive a certificate in Cultural Orientation from Loyola Marymount University.

 What methodology is employed by COPIM?

 COPIM takes a “hands-on,” dynamic approach to cultural learning.
-Participants engage in a three-workshop process where they are introduced to various general theories and specific topics of practical significance for doing ministry in the Roman Catholic Church in the United States.
+Participants engage in an overnight retreat experience where they are introduced to various general theories and specific topics of practical significance for doing ministry in the Roman Catholic Church in the United States.
 Facilitators guide participants through a process of reflection on these topics by asking them to draw on their own experience of ministry in their parishes, illustrating relevant principles and demonstrating how cultural differences and dynamics matter in ministry.

 This methodology is the most important point of our program.
 We are always careful to find out where they are and what they think about a subject.
 Presentations are short and prefaced by admonitions that these are problems the participants are or will be facing, maybe without prior experience.
 We try to build on what they already know and can express, and we help supply new words or a way of summarizing feelings and experiences.

-In between workshops, participants are asked to reflect on what they have learned in their own parish context and write short reflection papers for the next session.
-Both theory and discussions become more nuanced over the three sessions as we go from reflecting on the mainstream culture of the United States (egalitarianism, pragmatism, notions of time) to hearing panelists on ethnic tensions and the role of women, and then moving on to discussing key ministerial issues requested by dioceses including liturgy, collaboration, homosexuality, the role of law in U.S. society, and addiction.
+In preparation of the program, participants are asked to reflect on what they have learned in their own parish context.
+Both theory and discussions become more nuanced during the program as we go from reflecting on the mainstream culture of the United States (egalitarianism, pragmatism, notions of time) to hearing panelists on ethnic tensions and the role of women, and then moving on to discussing key ministerial issues requested by dioceses including liturgy, collaboration, homosexuality, the role of law in U.S. society, and addiction.